The National Planetarium (Planetarium Negara) is conveniently located in Kuala Lumpur's Lake Gardens, the green lung in the heart of the city.

 We saw 'Dawn of the Space Age' an interesting history of space exploration and the rivalry between the USA and USSR.
-There are currently five different films screened every day.
-These are, in addition to the one we saw, 'Fly Me to The Moon', 'Passport to the Universe', 'Solar Storm' and a large-format film, 'Furusato, World Heritage Viewed from Space'.
+There are currently four different films screened every day.
+The latest screening schedule is below.

 9:30am to 4:30pm daily.
 Closed on Mondays

 The film shows screen on the hour, every hour.
 Currently the schedule is as follows:

 11AM Cosmic Collisions

 3PM Cosmic Collisions

 No shows at 1pm and 2pm on Fridays (Friday Prayers).

 Telephone: 03 22735484

 Being located in Lake Gardens, you could include a visit to the National Planetarium as part of my Lake Gardens walking tour.

 Taxi or self-driving is probably the best way to reach the Lake Gardens.